Neurogenetics: Ethical considerations

+Equity and access

+Currently, a significant portion of neurogenetic data is derived from populations of European ancestry, which has led to inequities in the predictive accuracy of genetic tests and risk models across global populations.
+As a result, an important ethical goal for the field is expanding research diversity and ensuring equal access to genetic therapies.

 The hereditary aspect of neurogenetic diseases means that a patient's diagnosis also affects his family, and raising important ethical questions. the Professional ethics require respect of the patient's autonomy: his consent must be both voluntary and informed.
 It is imperative to rely on the principles of beneficence and non-maleficence for the disclosure of genetic results because of the risk of severe psychological distress (e.g. Huntington).
 These ethical issues are particularly important when genetic testing are conducted in a context of vulnerability (mental disability) or limited autonomy (early detection in an embryo, child, etc.). or uncertain risk (25%).

 The neurological and psychological aspect of neurogenetic diseases amplifies ethical concerns because it directly affects people's identity, self-image, autonomy and ability to discern.
 This leads to greater social stigma and an increased risk of discrimination.
 In addition, early detection conflicts patient confidentiality with the duty to inform relatives with genetic risk.
 Therefore, it is better to postpone this test until adulthood, except in case of preventive measures.

 In the field of research, the use of gene editing techniques such as CRISPR-Cas9 requires particular vigilance in order to avoid risks for future generations.
 In such situation, the International Multidisciplinary Committee recommends authorising experimental editing of the somatic genome (non-hereditary) or the germ genome only if limited to preventing the transmission of a serious disease.
 Finally, emerging therapeutic applications of neurogenetics, including gene therapy, must be evaluated in the light of bioethics principles: beneficence, non-maleficence, autonomy, and justice.

+Future directions

+Ethical frameworks for neurogenetics continue to integrate perspectives from bioethics, neuroscience, law, and public policy.
+In order to balance innovation with respect for human rights as genetic technologies evolve, ongoing public dialogue and transparent oversight will be necessary.